×

 802.11n (WiFi 4)

-This amended the 802.11 WiFi standards in 2009 with an operating capacity of 2.4 GHz and 5 GHz bands simultaneously.
-Also called WiFi 4, the additional standard provided support for multi-user and multi-channel transmission.
-802.11n standard was developed to support a fast maximum data rate, enabling a swifter connection speed at 600 Mbps.
+This amendment in 2009 significantly improved WiFi performance by operating on both 2.4 GHz and 5 GHz bands simultaneously.
+Also called WiFi 4, it introduced MIMO (Multiple-Input Multiple-Output) technology, providing support for multi-user and multi-channel transmission.
+This enabled a much swifter connection speed, reaching a theoretical maximum of 600 Mbps.

 802.11ac (WiFi 5)